-As with most men of tablescaping wives, Mr. Décor generally says very little when he comes home to cupboards torn apart when I am making an effort to create an elaborate tablescape.
+As with most men who have tablescape artist wives, Mr. Décor generally says very little when he comes home to cupboards torn apart when I am making an effort to create an elaborate tablescape.
 He happily eats all of the leftover “staging” bits.
-But this last weekend he became inspired as he saw me preparing the table with things such as:
+But this last weekend he became inspired as he saw me preparing the table for things such as:

 Carefully polished silver and embroidered linens.

 He couldn’t stand it anymore and asked if he could commandeer the kitchen table.
 Having lived in England for over four years in his mid 20’s Mr. Décor said that he was an expert on what the U.K. actually enjoys during the high tea hour between 4 ~ 5 pm each day.
 He would like to point out that the inspiration for his High Tea Tablescape comes from this image of the Queen mum herself.

 Mr. Decor’s High Tea Tablescape